ceres-solver/ceres-solver/docs/source/solving.rst

        // Infinity norm of the gradient vector. double gradient_max_norm;

+       // 2-norm of the gradient vector.
+       double gradient_norm;

        // 2-norm of the size of the step computed by the optimization
        // algorithm.
        double step_norm;